lunarpool/trezor-guides/docs/Choosing_the_right_working_tools.md

 There are many such apps, some of them just mobile, some desktop, some both, just try to Google "multi cryptocurrency wallet".
 Remember, always use software from known sources so you can be sure your coins are safe.

 Therefore we would recommend you **Exodus**, preferably desktop version, visit [www.exodus.io](https://www.exodus.io) and check whether you like it.
-Exodus has quite wide support and can operate together with HW wallets so in the end you could be using HW wallet as the security key storage and Exodus as the user interface you like and know how to operate.
+Exodus has quite wide support and can operate together with Trezor so in the end you could be using Trezor as the security key storage and Exodus as the user interface you like and know how to operate.

 ### 7. Coin compatibility